alx-sch/42_minishell/README.md

 This project is about creating a simple shell.

+A shell is a special-purpose program designed to read commands typed by a user and execute appropriate programs in response to those commands.
+Such a program is also know as 'command interpreter'.

 We will be inspired by Bash.
 Bash is an acronym for ‘Bourne-Again SHell’.
 Below are some exerpts from the bash manual.

 ### allowed functions